 Think current U.S. political campaigns are nasty?
 The attack-pinback has long been a tool of partisans and politicos.

-Today, President Obama finally produced his long-form birth certificate, rendering this button (above, left), and a central complaint of presumptive presidential candidate Donald Trump’s campaign, obsolete.
+Today, President Obama finally produced his long-form birth certificate, rendering this button (above, right), and a central complaint of presumptive presidential candidate Donald Trump’s campaign, obsolete.
 In 1968, candidate Richard Nixon promised to bring the troops home from Viet Nam.
-Two years later, as the war escalated, anti-Nixon forces accused the president of hypocrisy (above, right) in light of his religious background—Quakers are pacifists.
+Two years later, as the war escalated, anti-Nixon forces accused the president of hypocrisy (above, left) in light of his religious background—Quakers are pacifists.

 In 1964, Lyndon Johnson supporters made a sport of demonizing candidate Barry Goldwater.
 They riffed on Goldwater’s actual slogan, “In Your Heart You Know He’s Right,” with one that played to people’s fears (above, left).